johnsblevins/AzureLandingZones/Templates/entlz/README.md

 ```

 ## Pipeline 2 - Deploy Platform Policies
 In this step Azure Policies and Policy Initiatives are created and assigned to the management group hierarchy using a Policy-as-Code approach as outlined at [https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-as-code](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-as-code).
-The folder structure used with the pipeline is as follows:
+The following folder structure is used to store custom policy and initiative definitions as well as both builtin and custom policy and initiative assignments.
+This is the native format when exporting policy definitions and assignements using the portal export features which allows an administrator to build a policy set within the portal and export it into the folder structure.

         .policies
         |- assignmentTemplates _______________          # Sample Assignment Templates